replete-repl/replete-site/src/repl.md

 > In ClojureScript, `def` and derived forms create vars in the current namespace.
 In addition, unqualified non-local symbols are resolved to vars in the current namespace.

 You can enter forms to be evaluated in the text box.
-When you tap the "Eval" button, the form, and any printed output, and the value of the evaluated form will be displayed above the text box.
+When you tap the "Eval" button (or hit ⌘-Enter on macOS), the form, and any printed output, and the value of the evaluated form will be displayed above the text box.

 Try evaluating `(+ 1 2)` and `3` will be displayed.
 Or, try `(println "Hi")` and `Hi` will be displayed followed by `nil` (the value of the `println` call).